 PointsYeah vs. Seats.aero: A Deeper Dive

 PointsYeah: Think of PointsYeah as the Kayak or Google Flights for award travel.
-It’s a powerful, beginner-friendly platform that excels at live searches across a broad range of loyalty programs.
-Its key advantage is integrating both flight and hotel award searches, making it a one-stop-shop for planning trips with transferable points from programs like Chase Ultimate Rewards or Amex Membership Rewards.
-Its 2025 updates focus on AI-powered deal alerts and integrated seat maps.
+It's a powerful, beginner-friendly platform that excels at live searches across a broad range of loyalty programs.
+Its key advantage is integrating both flight and hotel award searches, making it a one-stop-shop for planning trips with transferable points from programs like Chase Ultimate Rewards or Amex Membership Rewards — and it automatically surfaces active transfer bonuses so you know when to move points.
+Its 2026 standout features include the Daydream Explorer tool for inspiration-based searching, deal alerts for both flights and hotels, and integrated seat maps.
+It was also named NerdWallet's best award travel search tool of 2026, beating out Seats.aero, Roame, and Point.me in head-to-head testing.

 Seats.aero: This is the power tool for the serious award travel enthusiast.
-Seats.aero is built for speed, using cached data to scan entire regions and routes for award space instantly.
+Seats.aero is built for speed, using cached data to scan entire regions and routes for award space instantly across 24+ loyalty programs.
 It is legendary for uncovering "unicorn" awards like Qatar QSuites or Emirates First Class.
-While its interface has a steeper learning curve, its Pro mode unlocks live searches, upgrade finders, and granular filters that are indispensable for advanced strategies.
-New for 2025 are an AI-powered trip planner and expanded SMS alert capabilities.
+While its interface has a steeper learning curve, its Pro mode unlocks live searches, up to a full year of availability, SMS alerts, and granular filters that are indispensable for advanced strategies.
+New for 2026, Seats.aero added a JetBlue Move to Mint upgrade finder, expanded program support (including Azul Fidelidade, Ethiopian ShebaMiles, and Saudia AlFursan), live search integration on iOS, and a Fare Class Viewer for Pro subscribers — making it an even stronger choice for premium cabin hunters.

 Pricing: Free vs. Paid Tiers